-- providing strategic direction and overseeing Management's implementation of strategies approved by our Board; - reviewing our business plans, budget, and capital and debt structures, taking into consideration our strategic goals and risk appetite; - reviewing strategic initiatives (including in human capital management and technology initiatives) and transactions; - reviewing our financial, business and operational performance against the approved strategies and budget; and - considering sustainability issues and determining material ESG factors.
+- reviewing business plans, budget, and capital and debt structures, taking into consideration our strategic goals and risk appetite; - reviewing strategic initiatives (including human capital management and technology initiatives) and transactions: - reviewing financial, business, and operational performance against the approved strategies and budget; and - considering sustainability issues and determining material ESG factors.

-Highlights of the Exco's activities in 2023:
+Highlights of the Exco's activities in 2024:

-- Guided Management on refinements and implementation of the strategies approved by our Board, as well as the approach to challenges encountered; - Guided Management on the integration of the Citigroup consumer banking businesses in Indonesia, Malaysia, Thailand and Vietnam; - Guided Management on the Bank's strategy refresh, including the focus and progress of specific business lines; - Monitored the progress of our sustainability strategy; - Reviewed our funding strategy and initiatives; - Guided Management on communications and engagements with our stakeholders; and - Reviewed our dividend policy.
+- Guided Management on refinements to and implementation of the strategies approved by our Board, as well as the approach to challenges; - Continued to guide Management on matters related to the integration of the Citigroup consumer banking businesses in Indonesia, Malaysia, Thailand and Vietnam; - Continued to guide Management on the Bank's transformation initiatives, including the focus and progress of specific business lines, enablers and new initiatives; - Guided Management on strategic investments, acquisitions and divestments; - Monitored the progress of our sustainability strategy; and - · Reviewed our funding strategy and initiatives.